top of page

 It is usually made with a neutral grain spirit or brandy, infused with fruits, botanicals, and roots.

 They will most likely be proprietary blends, citrus-based, and infused with herbs and roots, but some include coffee, nuts, flowers, chocolate, and such things.
-Some cases include macerations, which happens with grapes for red wine, which is soaking the fruits, herbs, roots, and other things, so the contents can release its aroma and give it a natural color.
+Some cases include macerations, which happens with grapes for red wine, which is soaking the fruits, herbs, roots, and other things so the contents can release its aroma and give it a natural color.
 Maceration can be done in a day, but it can go for much longer, such as a month.
 After that, they mix it with syrup, but as you can see, there are many different types of Liqueurs/Cordials so it will vary.
-Some of the names that fall into this, which you most likely heard already are:
+Some of the names that fall into this, which you have most likely heard already, are:

 Triplesec, Luxardo Maraschino, Aperol, Campari, Disaronno, Sambuca, Jägermeister, Curaçao, Cointreau, Kahlua, Bitter, Amaretto, St. Germain, Amaro Montenegro and the list goes on.
 I love this category!